Cjkjvfnby/big-o-easy-as-pie/slides/compare.rst

 Can we compare them?
 --------------------

-We can compare algorithms if we abstract from hardware and input.
+We can compare algorithms if we replace hardware and input with abstraction.

 .. list-table:: Abstract elements
    :widths: 50 50